Matcha Tea Lead Free

 - 59% of black tea: unsafe

-Our Tea Lover’s ceremonial grade matcha is grown in the green mountain fields west of Kagoshima near the southern-most tip of Japan (photo) while our Foodie’s and Barista’s matcha come from the lush tea fields near Kyoto, Japan.
+Our Tea Lover’s Organic Ceremonial grade matcha is meticulously cultivated in the verdant mountain fields of Kagoshima, nestled near the southern-most tip of Japan (photo).
+Meanwhile, the tea leaves for our Foodie’s and Barista’s matcha are grown and harvested in the lush tea fields not far from Kyoto, Japan.
+See map below.